plietar/malariasim-gc-writeup/GC.md

 [^cslewis]: Sadly, not a C.S.
 Lewis novel.

-It seems as though the R garbage collector tries its best to provide "breathing room" for the program, by doing its best to ensure at least 20% of the heap is available at all times.
+It seems as though the R garbage collector tries to provide "breathing room" for the program, by doing its best to ensure at least 20% of the heap is available at all times.
 The manual is not super explicit about what this "free space" means.
 How does R decide what the upper limit is?
 Unfortunately this is the point where we cannot rely on documentation alone are are going to have to